maxpowa/deluge-yarss-plugin/README.md

 v1.2.0 - 2012-12-10

+ + Features
     * Added new options in the subscription dialog (Bandwidth, General).
     * Added support for the enclosure tag in RSS feeds.
     * Using the requests library to handle redirects properly so that non-direct torrent links work.
     * Added "Copy link to clipboard" button to the right click menu in the subscription panel.
     * When failing to download a torrent in the dialog subscription, the page content is now shown in a message pane at the bottom.
     * Removed GTK (client) dependency on libtorrent-python

-Bug Fixes:
+ + Bug Fix:
     * Fixed bug crashing Deluge when adding torrents
     * The checkbox ("On torrent added") to enable a notification in the list of notifications for a subscription was not working.
     * Tooltips were displayed on the wrong row.

 v1.1.3 - 2012-10-17